| |

 launcher.
 It is man-portable, may be fired from either shoulder, and

 is issued as a round of ammunition.
+The tubular rocket

 launcher is a telescoping, smooth-bore, open-breech weapon.
 The outer